 Key Takeaways

-3. Deep comprehension and sophisticated inference skills are cultivated through explicit metacognitive strategy instruction: Moving beyond literal recall, pupils develop a 'situation model' of the text when they actively engage in strategies like predicting, clarifying, questioning, and summarising.
+3. Deep comprehension and sophisticated inference skills are cultivated through explicit metacognitive strategy instruction: Moving beyond literal recall, learners develop a 'situation model' of the text when they actively engage in strategies like predicting, clarifying, questioning, and summarising.
 This active processing, often facilitated through approaches like Reciprocal Teaching, significantly enhances understanding and the ability to make complex inferences (Palincsar & Brown, 1984).

 What is Metacognition?